 Topanga Vintage Market

-Bring the family to Pierce College in Woodland Hills to discover more than 200 vendors, great food trucks and live music at the Topanga Vintage Market.
+Bring the family ($4 per person to enter, kids under 12 are free) to Pierce College in Woodland Hills to discover what is touted as "one of LA's top sources for vintage."
+When in session, expect 200 vendors, great food trucks, and live music at the Topanga Vintage Market.
 Be sure to keep an eye out for local artisans providing free demos for kids to enjoy.

 When: Every 4th Sun. of the month